-Herbert and Grace Grissom Colonial Hall, located beside Upperman Hall on the east end of campus, was dedicated in 2002.
-This \$1.75 million structure houses the administrative offices.
+Herbert and Grace Grissom Colonial Hall (2002), located beside Upperman Hall on the east end of campus, houses the administrative offices.

-The Cal Turner, Jr. Center for Church Leadership, located across the street from Criswell Hall in what was formerly known as the Owen House, is the home of the CCL program, including church relations, religious life, and the campus minister.
+The Cal Turner, Jr. Center for Church Leadership, located across the street from Criswell Hall in what was formerly known as the Owen House, is the home of the CCL program, housing church relations, religious life, and Martin Serves.
+The campus minister and several religion faculty members also have offices there.